-Gas storage hot water heaters can be run by either natural gas or LPG, they store water in a tank and usually have a pilot flame continually burning to heat the water.
-The water temperature needs to be set to between 60 to 70 degrees Celsius to prevent bacterial growth inside the tank.
-Due to this heat setting it may be worth considering installing a temperate control valve to enable the bathroom water heat to be set at 50 degrees Celsius to ensure there is no risk of scalding.
+Gas storage hot water heaters can be run by natural gas or liquefied petroleum gas (LPG).
+Water is stored in a tank and is warmed by a pilot flame that burns constantly.
+Temperature needs to be set to 60-70° celsius to prevent bacterial growth inside the tank.
+Due to this heat setting, it may be worth considering installing a temperate control valve to set the bathroom temperature at 50° celsius and ensure no-one at your property is at risk of scalding.

-Once the water in the tank reaches the desired temperate setting the main burner is extinguished and then the pilot light will automatically re-ignited the main burner if the water temperature drops too low.
+Once the water in the tank reaches the desired temperate setting, the main burner is extinguished.
+The pilot light will automatically re-ignite the main burner if the water temperature drops too low.

 Storage gas hot water heaters can be installed outside of your property or inside with a flue to vent any exhaust gas.
-They are commonly made from vitreous enamel steel, but there is also a stainless steel option.
-The stainless steel is more expensive but will have a longer life span and require less maintenance than the vitreous enamel.
+They are commonly made from vitreous enamel steel or stainless steel.
+Stainless steel is more expensive but will have a longer life span and require less maintenance than the vitreous enamel.

-The gas storage tanks are quite compact, usually ranging between 90L-300L, a household of 4 people will require a tank size of around 130L-170L.
+The gas storage tanks are compact, usually ranging between 90L-300L A household of 4 people will require a tank size of around 130L-170L.

 - Rheem Gas Storage Heaters

 - Aquamax Gas Storage Heaters

 - Vulcan Gas Storage Heaters